force1267/bricks/README.md

 ### deploy functions to managable NodeJS clusters

 #### machines :
-a manager is a nodejs script that handles its workers and they requests each function deployed to a machine will be called inside a worker you can call a function on events like http request, file and database, and time intervals
+a manager is a nodejs script that handles its workers and their requests.

+each function deployed to a machine will be called inside a worker.

+you can call a function on events like http request, file and database, and time intervals.

 #### master :